Earlopain/FoxTrove/README.md

 1. Clone the repo with `git clone https://github.com/earlopain/reverser.git`.
 1. `cd` into the repo.
 1. `cp .env.sample .env` and fill out the necessary environment variables.
-1. Run `docker-compose build`.
+1. Build the docker image with `docker-compose build`.
+1. Get inside the container with `docker-compose run reverser sh`.
-1. Run `docker-compose run --rm -e RAILS_ENV=test reverser bin/rails db:create` to create the test database.
+1. Run `RAILS_ENV=test bin/rails db:create` to create the test database.
-1. Run `docker-compose run --rm reverser bin/rails db:schema:load` to complete the database setup.
+1. Run `bin/rails db:schema:load` to finish setting up the database.
+1. Run `bin/rails assets:generate_spritemap` to stich the favicons in one image.
+1. You can now exit the container with `exit`.
 1. Run `docker-compose up`.
 The container is now available at `http://localhost:9000`.
-1. Get inside the container with `docker-compose run reverser sh`.
-1. Run `bin/rails assets:generate_spritemap` to stich the favicons in one image.
+A few config options are mandatory, you will be notified of them when accessing the site.
+See [Configuration](#configuration) on how to set them.

 This project is only meant to run locally on your machine.
 You may host it somewhere and make it accessible to others, but be aware that there are no user accounts or fine grained permissions.
 Everyone can do anyhting.